Loosergirl/ajax_assignment/README.md

 My work process has plenty of room for improvement.
 The issue being, I misjudged the time it would take to complete the assignment and ended up doing most of the work near the end.
 This was not due to bad planning; rather, I didn't follow the plan.

 #### Remaining issues
-The largest issue is, does this API really use JSON? `JSON.parse()` doesn't work and appears unnecessary.
+Does this API really use JSON? `JSON.parse()` doesn't work and appears unnecessary.

-The website could also use more functionality.
-This is due to me not putting in enough effort.
-However, the upside is the project has already fulfilled its purpose.

 I wanted to use the 'random' endpoint of the API.
 This proved impossible due to an error:
 >Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested source.

+Later, I also wanted to use the gif by ID endpoint to show any uploaded gif.
+However, the gifs won't appear despite the correct code.
+Formatting the size of the image works, which becomes apparent as the container around it changes size, but the gif itself won't load.
+Using an iframe, as suggested by giphy, didn't work either.
+I have tried changing the http:// into https:// but that didn't work either.
+Eventually I put in a link to the image instead, which apparently works.